catalyst/l3overlay/README.md

 One or more BIRD filters used to filter the routes which get imported into the BGP protocol.
 The default is to import all routes.

-See the [BIRD filter documentation](http://bird.network.cz/?get_doc&f=bird-5.html) for more information.
+See the [BIRD filter documentation on data types](http://bird.network.cz/?get_doc&f=bird-5.html#ss5.2) for more information.

 ### [static-veth:*{name}*]